dianacoffman/01_Inovatech-e-commerce/README.md

 Account Creation Methods:
 - Encourage account creation through desktop platforms and incentivize higher-value purchases with discounts or special offers.
-- Simplify the account creation process across all platforms to increase conversion rates.
+- Understand the gaps and simplify the in account creation process across another platforms.

 Delivery & Shipping
 - Continue optimizing logistics to ensure delivery times remain competitive, especially in regions with longer shipping distances like LATAM.